Logo

 What is Layered Security & How Does it Defend Your Network?

 Conducting business activities online opens the doors to a host of risks starting from data theft.
 Cyberattacks are increasingly becoming more common and sophisticated.
 These attacks can be crippling to organisations with hefty losses in both data and money.
 There is no alternative to safe cybersecurity practices to keep your business protected in the networked world.
 With cyberattacks evolving with changing technologies, there is a need for a comprehensive form of security system in place.
 That is where a layered security approach does the work of creating a complete defence system.
+Setting up multiple layers of defence is as important as anything when it comes to protecting your data online.
+Here is a glance at all you need to know on what is layered security, compiled by our cybersecurity specialists from Perth.

 What is layered security?